DevMountain/devmtzon/README.md

 * Clone https://github.com/DevMountain/devmtzon.
 * The master branch is the beginning of the project.
-* The repo is broken up into steps, with everyday branch is  a step
-* Each day has 2 branches.
-1 is the challenge and the other is the solution
+* The repo is broken up into steps, each step will have a challenge and a solution for example day-2 branch would be the challenge for that day and day-2-fix is the solution for that day